Realestate Asset Protection: What is your Best Strategy?

 victims or family members.
 That is a given as accidents do happen but lawsuits are more likely to happen when

-they were drinking was too hot or where a lady was awarded 12 million dollars in a foiled suicide attempt on the
+coffee they were drinking was too hot or where a lady was awarded 12 million dollars in a foiled suicide attempt on

 The biggest mistake you can make is to put your real estate in your own name as it all a part of public record.

 Anyone can look at what you have determine its current market value and deduct what you owe to see what they can

 take you for.
 Putting your name out in public land registry is equivalent to painting a bulls eye on your back to

 prying eyes such as attorneys, creditors and even tenants.

 But what entity is the real estate asset protection?
 What entity or corporate structure do I use to buy and sell

 to hold real estate?
 How can I limit my liability exposure?
 These are very good questions to ask and a good place